By Stephen Rodgers, LCSW EMDRIA Approved Consultant

 Which office fits my schedule, Vine Street or Mississippi Avenue?

 Pick the office closest to your work or home.
 Our Vine Street office near City Park serves clients in Capitol Hill, the Highlands, and central Denver.
-Our Mississippi Avenue office near Cherry Creek is convenient for Wash Park, the Tech Center, and south Denver.
-Both locations share the same therapists and the same care model.
+Our Mississippi Avenue office near Cherry Creek is convenient for Wash Park, Glendale, the Tech Center, and south Denver.

 Do you take insurance, and how much does this cost?